 - Sweeping the remaining water into the pool’s drain

-- Removing the liner from the pool’s frame, flipping it over to dump the extra water onto your property
+- Removing the liner from the pool’s frame and flipping it over to (cautiously) dump the extra water onto your property

-Although the process of removing the water from your swimming pool is straightforward, there are some risks associated with this maintenance process, specifically with the pool liner.
-If you are not draining your above ground pool to replace its liner, there are some important factors to consider prior to starting in order to protect the integrity of your pool, which include:
+Although emptying your swimming pool is straightforward, some risks are associated with this maintenance process, specifically with the pool liner.
+If you are not draining your above ground pool to replace its liner, there are some important factors to consider before starting to protect the integrity of your pool.

 - Loss of Shape: Above ground swimming pools hold their shape due to water.
-When about 75% of the liquid is drained, your pool will experience some loss of shape.
-It’s important to protect your pool from collapsing by draining it on a day where there are no high winds or bad weather that could cause the empty pool to become damaged.
+When about 75% of the liquid is drained, your pool will experience some loss of form.
+It’s essential to protect your pool from collapsing by draining it on a day when there are no high winds or bad weather that could cause the empty pool to become damaged.

-- Damage from the Sun: The water in your swimming pool helps to protect your liner from any damage that is caused by UV rays.
-Once the water is completely removed, your pool liner is at risk to warping from the sun.
-LinerWorld’s pool experts recommend draining your above ground pool when it’s overcast outside.
+- Damage from the Sun: The water in your swimming pool helps protect your liner from UV ray damage.
+Once the water is completely removed, your pool liner is at risk of warping and fading from the sun.
+LinerWorld’s pool experts recommend draining your above ground pool when it’s overcast.

-- Development of Mold: If you’re removing the water to relocate your pool, it’s important that you take extra steps to prevent mold build-up on your pool’s liner.
-This common problem is caused by packing up your liner before it’s completely dry.
-Make sure to use towels or a wet vac to thoroughly dry the vinyl prior to storing it.
+- Development of Mold: If you’re removing the water to relocate your pool, you must take extra steps to prevent mold build-up on your pool’s liner.
+Packing up your liner when it’s still wet is a common cause of mold in these scenarios.
+Use towels or a wet vac to thoroughly dry the vinyl before storing it.

-Prior to beginning this process, it’s important to plan out which drain method you want to use, make sure you have the proper equipment on-hand, and look at the weather forecast to minimize the risk of damage.
-LinerWorld always recommends contacting a pool professional if you have any questions or concerns prior to starting this process!
+Before completely draining your pool, it’s important to plan out which drain method you want to use, ensure you have the proper equipment on-hand, and look at the weather forecast to minimize the risk of damage.
+LinerWorld recommends contacting a pool professional if you have questions or concerns before starting this process!

 If you’re removing the water from your pool because you need to replace your liner, save even more money by shopping LinerWorld’s wide selection of colorful and eye-catching swimming pool liners!